stoull/Notebook/WebApplication/Front/React.md

 State consists of any data your application needs to know about, that can change over time.
 You want your apps to respond to state changes and present an updated UI when necessary.

-ou have access to the state object throughout the life of your component.
+With State you can access to the state object throughout the life of your component.
 You can update it, render it in your UI, and pass it as props to child components.
 The state object can be as complex or as simple as you need it to be.

 #### Stateless component  vs Stateful component